quanguachong/notes/github/vck/2-code.md

 dynClient.Resource(podAPIResource, *namespace)
 ```

-Let's have a look at Client and Resource
+Let's have a look at Client and Resource.
+Client.Resource is ResourceInterface which is an API interface to specific resource under a dynamic client.

 ```go
 // Client is a Kubernetes client that allows you to access metadata